Clinton-Davis/CapeTowns_Best_Bits/README.md

 <a name="scope"></a>
 ## Scope
 Biggest problems, when people go away, is that there is much to do and so much information about so many things that they get overwhelmed, This website streamlines it down to the top 30 best things to do, divided into three categories.
-Cape Towns Best Bits makes its easy for people to deside.
+Cape Towns Best Bits makes it easy for people to decide.
 The next thing the user needs is a map or directions on how to get there.
 This is where integrated navigation comes in.
-This lets the user spent more time being on holiday and less time trying to find a destination and directions.
+It lets the user spent more time being on holiday and less time trying to find a destination and directions.
-The Target demographic is quite large as where the list of things to do and see are very bard, all ages and fitness profiles have a lot to choose.
+The Target demographic is quite significant as the list of things to do and see are very bard, all ages and fitness profiles have many choices.
 The platform is easy to use and informative with little delay in getting the information they need.
 <a name="structure"></a>
 ## Structure.

 #### **_Main Page_**
  - **-Navigation Bar-**
    - Table Mountain Icon on the left that is clickable and sends the user to the main page.<br>
    - Up to date Weather for Cape Town, With "_feels like_" Temps and current wind speed in KPH and direction.<br>